-If you hold Inpixon's Common Stock as a stockholder of record, you may direct how your Common Stock is voted without virtually attending the Annual Meeting, by the following means:
+If you hold Common Stock or Series 8 Preferred Stock as a stockholder of record as of the Record Date, you may direct how your stock is voted without virtually attending the Annual Meeting, by the following means:

 - Vote by Internet: You can vote via the Internet at www.proxyvote.com or you may scan the QR code with your smartphone and, once you are at the website, follow the online instructions.
-You will need information from your proxy card to vote via the Internet.
-Internet voting is available 24 hours a day.
+You will need information from your proxy card to vote via the Internet voting is available 24 hours a day.
 Proxies submitted by the Internet must be received by 11:59 p.m.
 Eastern Time on the day before the Annual Meeting. - Vote by Telephone: You can vote by telephone by calling the toll-free telephone number 1-800-690-6903.
 You will need your proxy card to vote by telephone.
 Telephone voting is available 24 hours a day.
 Proxies submitted by telephone must be received by 11:59 p.m.
 Eastern Time on the day before the Annual Meeting. - Vote by Mail: You can vote by marking, dating and signing your name exactly as it appears on the proxy card you received, and returning it in the postage-paid envelope provided.
 Please promptly mail your proxy card to ensure that it is received prior to the closing of the polls at the Annual Meeting.

-If you hold Inpixon's Common Stock in the name of a bank, broker or other nominee, you should have received this Proxy Statement and voting instructions, which include the following, from your bank, broker or other nominee:
+If you hold Common Stock or Series 8 Preferred Stock in the name of a bank, broker, or other nominee, you should have received this Proxy Statement and voting instructions, which include the following, from your bank, broker or other nominee:

 - Vote by Internet.
-You can vote via the Internet by following the instructions on the Voting Instruction Form provided to you.
+You can vote via the Internet by following the instructions on the voting instruction form provided to you.
 Once there, follow the online instructions.
 Internet voting is available 24 hours a day. - Vote by Telephone.
-You can vote by telephone by calling the number provided on your Voting Instruction Form.
+You can vote by telephone by calling the number provided on your voting instruction form.
 Telephone voting is available 24 hours a day. - Vote by Mail.
-You can vote by marking, dating and signing your name exactly as it appears on the Voting Instruction Form, and returning it in the postage-paid envelope provided.
-Please promptly mail your Voting Instruction Form to ensure that it is received prior to the closing of the polls at the Annual Meeting.
+You can vote by marking, dating, and signing your name exactly as it appears on the voting instruction form, and returning it in the postage-paid envelope provided.
+Please promptly mail your voting instruction form to ensure that it is received prior to the closing of the polls at the Annual Meeting.